"

 Barriers for Community Health Nurses

-Community health nurses serve important roles in identifying priority health needs of a community, as well as planning and implementing preventative health initiatives.
-However, community health nurses may face unique barriers when providing care to individuals, families, and community members.
-Three barriers are referred to as gaining entry, role negotiation, and confidentiality:
+Community health nurses play a crucial role in identifying the health needs of a community and planning and implementing preventative health initiatives.
+However, they often face specific challenges when providing care to individuals, families, and community members.
+Three key barriers are gaining entry, role negotiation, and confidentiality:

 • Gaining Entry: Community health nurses may be considered “outsiders” as representatives of the established health care system and may not necessarily be trusted by community members.
 It is vital for community health nurses to build trust and supportive relationships.
 When working with individuals and families, nurses should assess specific community issues affecting that individual’s health or their access to health care and then address those issues in their nursing care plan.
 Nurses can also investigate if there are community resources available to refer the client and/or their family members for additional services.
 See Figure 16.3[7] for an image of Red Cross volunteers working with caregivers of clients receiving palliative care.